Amelita Constantino and Michael Constantino vs. Ivan Mendez and the Honorable Court of Appeals

 Issues

-- Whether the Court of Appeals erred in reviewing and reversing the factual findings of the trial court.
+- Standard of Review: Whether the Court of Appeals committed a reversible error in re-evaluating the factual findings of the trial court.

 Ruling